KCWI observations of the extended nebulae in Mrk 273: Conclusions

 Mrk 273 is a unique source at a critical stage of evolution with potentially powerful feedback in action.
 Our results present new observations with extensive spatial and wavelength coverage of Mrk 273.
 We reveal in detail the complex two-dimensional kinematics in the nuclear region as well as in the extended large-scale nebulae.
 Maps of multiple high ionization emission lines allow for spatially-resolved diagnostics of ionized gas in the galaxy.
 Our results demonstrate the power of IFU observations in uncovering the complex features of ULIRGs and AGN-driven outflows, vital to our understanding of the process of mergers and feedback in the evolution of galaxies.

+We thank the referee for their comments, which improved the paper.
+We also thank Clive Tadhunter for providing the HST narrow band image of Mrk 273.
 ALC acknowledges support from the Ingrid and Joseph W.\ Hibben endowed chair at UC San Diego.
 The data presented herein were obtained at the W. M. Keck Observatory, which is operated as a scientific partnership among the California Institute of Technology, the University of California and the National Aeronautics and Space Administration.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the indigenous Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.